Meihua Sannong

 M.A. thesis, University of Washington, 1977.

 In her thesis Ms I traces Meihua through the surviving handbooks available to her, showing how after 1425 it gradually became more elaborate (largely in its ornamentation).
-There is some further discussion of this under Changes over time in guqin playing style.
+The extent to which this pertains only to specific melodies or to the repertoire in general is discussed further under Historical view of guqin ornamentation , in particular Changes over time in guqin playing style.

 Abbreviations: QQJC: 琴曲集成 Qinqu Jicheng; QF: 琴府 Qin Fu; T (Section titles): 小標題; L (Lyrics): 歌詞